gotolino/pycausal-explorer/docs/example.rst

 ..
 TODO: Make dataset link to explanation about libraries datasets

 This page goes over a simple usage of the library.
-We will train a model over a synthetic dataset(TODO: link here) and predict the causal effect of the treatment variable.
+We will train a model over a synthetic :mod:`dataset<pycausal_explorer.datasets.synthetic>` and predict the causal effect of the treatment variable.
 Since the dataset is synthetic, we know the real causal effect and can validate the model.